-The Shelter Directional sign shall be a horizontal rectangle.
+The Shelter Directional sign shall be a horizontal rectangle, 750 x 600 mm (30 x 24 in).
 The identifying word and the word SHELTER, the directional arrow, the distance to the shelter, and the border shall be black on a white background.